moemachef/Front-end-Developer-Interview-Questions-And-Answers/README.md

 * What are the differences between Grunt and Rollup?
 * What is tree shaking?
 * What is Jenkins?

+#### Design Patterns Questions:

+* What are the differences between Tight Coupling and Loose Coupling?

 ## License